chocobearz/reversi/README.md

 <img src="julia_ttest.JPG" alt="ABPlot">
 </p>

-Whereas when completing a two sample T-Test on the different of means between MCTS with tactics and PMCTS in Python we see that there is a significant difference in means at a level of $\alpha = 0.05$ with p = 2.2e-16, similarly the confidence interval does not include 0.
+Whereas when completing a two sample T-Test on the difference of means between MCTS with tactics and PMCTS in Python we see that there is a significant difference in means at a level of $\alpha = 0.05$ with p = 2.2e-16, similarly the confidence interval does not include 0.